CompuTec/computec-docs/docs/pdc/administrator-guide/weight-scales-integration/working-with-scales.md

 sidebar_position: 6
 ---

-# Working with scales
+# Working with Scales

-After the successful configuration the configured devices will be available to choose from and use in Weight Scale module in CompuTec PDC:
+After the successful configuration, the configured devices will be available to choose from and use in Weight Scale module in CompuTec PDC:

 ![Scales](./media/working-with-scales/scales.webp)